agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - The display units for product inputs ("pcs") and recipe calculations ("resep") have been clarified in the Croissant Calculator results.
 - The recipe calculation for sub-recipes measured in "pcs" has been corrected to directly translate to "resep", improving accuracy.
 - Documentation for `activeContext.md` and `progress.md` has been updated to reflect these changes.
+- "Plain Croissant" is now included in the Croissant Production Calculator inputs.
+- Intermediate recipes are now properly filtered out from the Recipe Scaler dropdown, providing a cleaner and more relevant selection for users.
+This now specifically excludes all Croissant Product-Associated Recipes, while including Simple Ground recipes and Croissant Standalone Recipes as per user clarification.
+- **The `refreshRecipeScalerContent` function is now globally accessible, resolving the `ReferenceError` encountered in the console.**

 ## Known Issues
 - None.